ost-utechja/UTech_Jamaica_Student_FAQs/other.md

 <details>
 <summary><strong>How do I apply for a change of name?</strong></summary>

-To apply for a change of name:
+To request a change of name:<br><br>

-1. Complete a Change of Information form
+1. Complete a Change of Information form<br>
-2. Submit the form to the Student Records Office located in the Administration Building
+2. Submit the completed form to the Student Records Office in the Administration Building<br><br>

 Name changes cannot be processed after a student has left the University.